Beef T-Bone Steak lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Beef T-Bone Steak?

-The lysine-arginine ratio of Beef T-Bone Steak is 1.32.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Beef T-Bone Steak is 1.32, calculated from 1394.27mg lysine and 1059.47mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick